pdwrc/rc-light-controller/USER-GUIDE.md

 | 3 | Switch (Aux) | Throttle |
 | 4 | Throttle | Steering |

-In modes 2 and 4 where an Aux channel is not used as a switch, the controller configuration is done using a button 1 on the controller.
+A switch channel is needed to remotely control lights and configure the controller.
+In modes 2 and 4, controller configuration is done using Button 1 on the controller, and remote control is not possible.

+The throttle channel is required for the brake light function.

+The steering channel is required for the turn signal function.

 ## Smart Mode for Spektrum Smart ESC and Receiver